mgmarlow/chess/README.md

 - Use PGN from the get-go (looking at you, `Chess#move`).
 - Exclusively use mailbox indexes, avoiding the 64-length pieces array via `Chess#_pieces`.
+- Only worry about black pieces in the engine since white is implied by the player.

 ## Kudos